AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

               |--- pom.xml
     ```

-    * **Parent POM** - deploys maven modules and manages dependency versions
+    * **pom.xml** - Considered the Parent Reactor POM.
+This file deploys the maven modules and manages dependency versions.
     * **core** - Java bundle containing all core functionality like Sling Models, OSGi services, and other component related Java code such as servlets or request filters.
     * **ui.apps** - contains the `/apps` part of the project, including proxy components for CIF core components and WCM Core Components.
     * **ui.content** - contains structural content and configurations (`/content`, `/conf`) including CIF templates like catalog template, category template, and search result template.
     * **samplecontent** - contains some sample assets and pages to get started.
-Once a project reaches maturity, this module can be removed and should be removed prior to production.
+Once a project reaches maturity, this module can be removed and **should be removed** prior to production.
     * **all** - combines all of the sub-modules and CIF dependencies into a single package that can be installed to a local AEM instance.
+Note that this folder by design does not actually contain anything but a single `pom.xml` file.

-## Deploy the project to AEM
+## Build the project

 Now that we have generated a new project, we can deploy the project code to a local instance of AEM.